2024 Annual Report: Message from our Chairperson

 February 20, 2025 Proclaimed “Access to Justice Day”

-Charlotte Mayor Vi Lyles has officially proclaimed February 20, 2025, as “Access to Justice Day” in Charlotte.
+Charlotte Mayor Vi Lyles has proclaimed February 20, 2025, as “Access to Justice Day” in Charlotte.
 This proclamation coincides with World Day of Social Justice, a global observance dedicated to advancing fairness and equity in society.

 Proclamations issued by the Office of the Mayor provide an opportunity to recognize and honor occasions of significance to Charlotteans and increase public awareness of issues that contribute to the well-being of the people of this city.
 This proclamation shines a light on the vital role of civil legal aid in building a more just community and highlights the impactful work we do every day at Charlotte Center for Legal Advocacy.